xerminator/TheOtherUsDev/README.md

 There can be more than one Bait.

 **NOTE:**
-- If the Sheriff has the Bait modifier and dies while trying to kill a Crewmate, the Sheriff will *NOT* report themself.
+- If the Sheriff has the Bait Modifier and dies while trying to kill a Crewmate, the Sheriff will *NOT* report themself.
+- Impostor, Neutral or Crewmate roles can have this Modifier

 ### Game Options
 | Name | Description